-During single dry years, the 2015 UWMP estimates that the annual supply within the SFF District service area will be reduced to a low of 7,220 AFY by 2040.
-Supply shortfalls relative to total demands during single dry years are estimated to range between 19% in 2020 and 22% in 2040 (see Table 9).
+During single dry years, the annual supply within the three Peninsula Districts' service areas will be reduced to 21,039 AFY by 2045.
+Supply shortfalls relative to total demands during single dry years are estimated to range between 34% in 2025 and 44% in 2045 (see Table 10).

-During multiple dry years, the 2015 UWMP estimates that annual supply within the SSF District service area will be reduced to a low of 7,226 AFY in 2020 during the first year of a drought.
-Supply shortfalls relative to total demands are estimated to range between 19% during the first year to 14% during the third year of a drought and between 2020 and 2040 (see Table 10).
+During multiple dry years, the 2020 UWMP estimates that annual supply within the three Peninsula Districts' service areas will be reduced to 23,615 AFY in 2025 during the first year of a drought, and 20,492 AFY in 2025 in the second, third, fourth, and fifth years of drought.
+The 2020 UWMP further estimates that in 2045, annual supply will be reduced to 20,954 AFY during the first three years of a drought, and 18,061 AFY in fourth and fifth years of drought.
+Supply shortfalls relative to total demands are estimated to range between 36% during the first year of a drought in 2025 to 53% during the fifth year of a drought in 2045 (see Table 11).

-The 2015 UWMP projects shortfalls up to 22% during drought years.
-To address this issue, under Rule 14.1, Cal Water plans to enact its Water Shortage Contingency Plan (WSCP), which includes Mandatory Staged Restrictions of Water Use.
-The WSCP systematically identifies ways in which the SSF District can reduce water demands during dry years.
-The overall reduction goals in the WSCP are established for five drought stages and address water demand reductions up to 50%.
+If the "worst-case" supply scenario described under Section 6.1.1.2 in which the Bay-Delta Plan Amendment is implemented as written, and not accounting for the implementation of actions identified as part of the Settlement Agreements, SFPUC's AWSP, BAWSCA's LTWSRS, or Cal Water's WSRS, shortfalls of up to 53% are projected during drought years.
+To address this issue, under Rule 14.1, Cal Water plans to enact its WSCP, which includes Mandatory Staged Restrictions of Water Use.
+The WSCP systematically identifies ways in which the SSF, Bear Gulch, and Mid-Peninsula Districts can reduce water demands during dry years.
+The overall reduction goals in the WSCP are established for six drought stages and address water demand reductions over 50%.
+The WSCPs for all three Peninsula Districts were revised as part of the 2020 UWMP update process and include detailed information about how drought risks are evaluated by Cal Water on an annual basis to determine the potential need for reductions.